Foothill Grape Day 2017

 Time: 7:30 a.m. - Noon (with lunch to follow)

 Download and mail-in Registration Form.

 Agenda and Speakers

-Lynn has been the UCCE Farm Advisor in the Central Sierra for 15 years, and has served the wine grape industry since 2008.
-She will give an update on what she's currently seeing in the field and present the latest results from her collaborative research project measuring ET from grapevines grown on slopes.
+Lynn has been the UCCE Farm Advisor in the Central Sierra for 17 years, and has served the wine grape industry since 2008.
+She will give an update on what she's currently seeing in the field and present the latest results from her collaborative research projects.

-The effect of cultural practices on winegrape composition.
+The effect of high temperatures on fruit composition.

 Lunch and wine tasting to follow the program.

 **NOTE: Please bring wine to share.
 We will not otherwise be soliciting wine donations.**